Updated June 2016: .

-The amount that an operator would pay to put data into the
+The amount that an operator pays to put data into the

-system will depend on a number of factors.
+system depends on a number of factors.
 If you already have suitable tracking

 equipment in an aircraft and an arrangement with a suitable provider you will

-normally only pay a small additional surcharge to feed the data in
+normally only pay a small additional surcharge to feed the data in.
+Depending

-arrangements to acquire and install appropriate in-aircraft
+operator makes the arrangements to acquire and install appropriate in-aircraft

 terminal equipment and makes the arrangements with a tracking service.
-The aircraft

-operator’s tracking provider makes an arrangement directly with TracPlus to pass the data
+applicable) makes an arrangement directly with the Integrator